lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 If one attempt to block fails, another can be made as often as the blocking Methuselah wishes.
 Once a Methuselah decides not to make any further attempts to block, that decision is final.
 **Exception:** If the target of an action changes during its course, the new target(s) get a new opportunity to attempt to block

+Some reactions card require the minion to make a block attempt (eg. *"this minion unlocks and attempts to block"*).
+They can only be used if the minion can attempt block the action (ie. if their controller is a target in case of a directed action or the prey or predator in case of an undirected one).

 <img src="https://static.krcg.org/png_wb/icon/directed.png" width="80">